JellyRollJunior/socket-lovers/README.md

 -   server
     -   create messages
-    -   on join room, remove all rooms except new room to join

 -   client

     -   extract client socket actions
     -   create a page folder for all the pages later
-    -   retrieve chats by URL
-        -   join room by URL

 -   LATER